 In other words, it all comes down to profits.

-For more information on the Boeing 737 MAX and our lawsuits, check the HLG website and stay tuned to my professional Facebook page and personal Facebook page.
-I am also sharing stories on the blog of my author website.
+For more information on the Boeing 737 MAX and our lawsuits, stay tuned to my professional Facebook page and personal Facebook page.
+I am also sharing stories here and on the blog of my author website.